-Additional costs relating to Covid-19 have been estimated at £1.4m based on the expectations of the Council's Service leads.
+Additional costs relating to Covid-19 have been identified for 2021/22 as £1.018m.

-Allowing for the expected income grant from government and allowances within reserves already set aside to cover these type of events, we would expect our 2020/21 outturn to show a revised deficit - taking into account all the above factors of £0.5m.
-This would be funded from a combination of reserves which would then protect the General Fund balance to remain at £2.0m at 31 March 2021.
+Allowing for the expected income grant from government and allowances within reserves already set aside to cover these types of events, we would expect our 2021/22 outturn to show a revised deficit of £0.249m, before application of government grants and taking into account a cautious recovery from the impact of Covid-19 on income streams and a likely reduction in the availability of support grants.
+This would be funded from a combination of government grants and reserves which would then protect the General Fund balance to remain at £2.078m at 31 March 2022.

-The Council has undertaken cash flow modelling through to March 2022 which demonstrates the Council's ability to work within its Capital Financing Requirement and Cash management framework, with a positive cash position throughout the period.
+The Council has undertaken cash flow modelling through to March 2023 which demonstrates the Council's ability to work within its Capital Financing Requirement and Cash management framework, with a positive cash position throughout the period.

-The Council thereby concludes that it is appropriate to prepare the financial statements on a going concern basis, and that the Council will be a going concern, 12 months from the date of the audit report, based on its cash flow forecasting and the resultant liquidity position of the Council, taking account of the cash and short term investment balances of £25.2 million at 26 February 2021.
+The Council thereby concludes that it is appropriate to prepare the financial statements on a going concern basis, and that the Council will be a going concern to March 2023, 12 months from the date of authorisation of these Financial Statements, based on its cash flow forecasting and the resultant liquidity position of the Council, taking account of the cash and short-term investment balances of £47.7 million at 31 March 2022.
 This demonstrates that the Council has sufficient liquidity over the same period, and no requirement to borrow.